 Despite lacking a concrete definition and not being part of the JCT suite of building contracts, it’s generally accepted that snagging concerns identifying parts of the work that have been completed, but may require remedial action prior to official sign-off.

-You can only make one claim and that must be made within three months of the project completion.
+You can only make one claim (using the VAT 431NB form) and that must be made within three months of the project completion.

 Obtain and keep hold of all VAT receipts to submit with your claim.
 Don’t underestimate the time you’ll save by keeping your VAT receipts safely in one place as you go along.